ARCLabUNO/arclabwebsite/content/publication/hayes_2025/index.md

 +++
 # Paper title
 title = "Book review.
 K.C.
-Carceral and Michael G. Flaherty's *The Cage of Days: Time and Temporal Experience in Prison*"
+Carceral and Michael G. Flaherty's The Cage of Days: Time and Temporal Experience in Prison"

 # Authors
 authors = ["hayes"]